WiseLibs/better-sqlite3/API.md

 It's better to use this method instead of normal [prepared statements](#preparestring---statement) when executing PRAGMA, because this method normalizes some odd behavior that may otherwise be experienced.
 The documentation on SQLite3 PRAGMA can be found [here](https://www.sqlite.org/pragma.html).

-### .checkpoint([*options*]) -> *object or number*
+### .checkpoint([*databaseName*]) -> *this*

 Runs a [WAL mode checkpoint](https://www.sqlite.org/wal.html) on all attached databases (including the `main` database).

-By default, this method will execute a checkpoint in "PASSIVE" mode, which means it might not perform a *complete* checkpoint if other processes are using the database at the same time.
-If `options.force` is `true`, it will execute the checkpoint in "RESTART" mode, which ensures a complete checkpoint operation.
-You only need to use `options.force` if you are accessing the database from multiple processes at the same time.
+Unlike [automatic checkpoints](https://www.sqlite.org/wal.html#automatic_checkpoint), this method executes a checkpoint in "RESTART" mode, which ensures a complete checkpoint operation even if other processes are using the database at the same time.
+You only need to use this method if you are accessing the database from multiple processes at the same time.

-When the operation is complete, it returns an object that might look similar to `{ main: 0.72, someAttachedDatabase: 1 }`.
-The numbers in the object are always between `0` and `1`, indicating the fraction of the WAL file that was checkpointed.
-When `options.force` is used, these numbers will always be `1`.

-If `options.only` is the name of an attached database (or `"main"`) then only that database is checkpointed, and a single number is returned instead of an object.
+If `databaseName` is provided, it should be the name of an attached database (or `"main"`).
+This causes only that database to be checkpointed.

 If the checkpoint fails, an `Error` is thrown.